hiramhh/hiramhh/README.md

 * 🦾 I'm a Mechatronics Engineer.
-* 💻 I´m currently Working with Java and microservices.
+* 💻 I´m currently Working with Angular and PHP.
 * 🌱 I'm looking to collaborate as a Fullstack developer.
 * 🤝🏾 I´m avalible for frelancing.
-* 👩🏾‍💻 I´m currently learning Java and Typescript.
+* 👩🏾‍💻 I´m currently learning Typescript.
 * 📸 I´m enjoy taking photos for my isntagram.
 * ⛵ I enjoy watching one piece!.